 Labor disputes are either individual or collective.

-According to Article 138 of the Labor Proclamation, the followings could be taken as Individual Labor Disputes:
+- According to the Proclamation, the following matters could be taken as Individual Labor Disputes:

 - Disciplinary measures including dismissal;